tim-smart/effect-rx/docs/rx-react/index.ts.md

 ## From "@effect-rx/rx/Rx"

-Re-exports all named exports from the "@effect-rx/rx/Rx" module as "Rx".
+Re-exports all named exports from the "@effect-rx/rx/Rx" module as `Rx`.

 **Signature**